slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

-Follow these steps to create a hotfix branch and release for Brackets Sprint (XX):
+This document outlines the steps needed to create a hotfix branch and release for Brackets Sprint (XX).

+Please note that the release's version number can consist of a major and minor component, for example "34.1".
+Each subsequent release should use a new, increasing version number.

 ### Setup the hotfix branch